michaeljolley/michaeljolley.github.io/_posts/2019/2019-05-20-code-of-conduct-and-contributions-in-public-repositories-.md

 Conduct before this week.
 It's easy to overlook when you expect the best from people and/or haven't experienced the effects of poor conduct when participating in public repo communities.
-But the fact that I've never personally experienced something doesn't mean I should overlook the fact that bad behavior in the development community does exist.
+But the fact that I've never personally experienced something doesn't mean I should overlook that bad behavior in the development community does exist.
 In fact, regardless of my personal experiences, I want everyone to feel included and safe to share ideas and collaborate.

 Having a CODE_OF_CONDUCT.md in your public repository lets potential contributors know in